elykahn/transparenscene/content/pages/index.md

 ---
-template: 'index-template'
+template: index-template
-title: 'Gatsby Starter Glass'
+title: Gatsby Starter Glass
 ---

-#Hello World
+# Transparenscene

-A minimal & beautiful gatsby personal blog starter with nice glassmorphism UI.
+A Window into & out of Subjective Consciousness & The Outside World